derrick1451/math-magician/README.md

 # 📖 Math Magician <a name="about-project"></a>

-**Math-magician** this is a single-page application implemented with react as a build tool. this app does simple calculations and shows math quotes.
+**Math-magician** This is a single-page application implemented with react as a build tool. this app does simple calculations and shows math quotes.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>